 - 3 Lemons, zested

-- Combine all ingredients, other than your flour and lavender, in a food processor and pulse until smooth.
+- Combine all ingredients, other than your flour and lavender, in a food processor and pulse until smooth.1 Cup + 2.5 tablespoon Powdered Sugar, 1 Cup + 2 tablespoon Unsalted Butter, 1 Egg Yolk, ½ teaspoon Salt

-- Using a mortar and pestle, grind up the lavender buds ever so slightly and add them to your weighed out flour.
+- Using a mortar and pestle, grind up the lavender buds ever so slightly and add them to your weighed-out flour.1 tablespoon Culinary Lavender

-- Pour flour mixture into the food processor and pulse until the dough just comes together.
+- Pour flour mixture into the food processor and pulse until the dough just comes together.2⅔ g All-Purpose Flour

-- Remove disks from the fridge once they've slightly firmed.
-Taking two pieces or parchment paper, place one piece of parchment below the dough and one on top.
+- Remove the disks from the fridge once they've slightly firmed.
+Taking two pieces of parchment paper, place one piece of parchment below the dough and one on top.
 Roll out your dough to ¼ inch and cut into circles using a cookie cutter.

-- Freeze shortbread for at least 20 minutes until frozen, preheating the oven to 330 degrees fahrenheit.
+- Freeze shortbread for at least 20 minutes until frozen, and preheat the oven to 330 degrees Fahrenheit.

-- Bake the cookies for 11 minutes, making sure that you take them out of the oven before you see and browning occur.
+- Bake the cookies for 11 minutes, making sure that you take them out of the oven before you see and browning start to occur.

-- Allow your cookies to cool on cooling rack while you start the buttercream
+- Allow your cookies to cool on a cooling rack while you start the buttercream

-- Add your sugar and egg whites in the bowl of your stand mixer and place over a saucepan of boiling water.
+- Add your sugar and egg whites to the bowl of your stand mixer and place over a saucepan of boiling water.½ Cup Egg Whites, 1¼ Cup Granulated Sugar

 - Using the whisk attachment, whisk mixture starting at a low speed and gradually increase speed until medium peaks form - this should take about 8 to 10 minutes.

 - Once you've developed medium peaks, switch to using a paddle attachment.
-Slowly, start adding your butter in half inch cubes and continue mixing.
+Slowly, start adding your butter in half-inch cubes and continue mixing.1 ½ Cups Unsalted Butter

 - When you've reached the point where the buttercream is glossy and smooth, turn the mixer speed back to low.
-Add the zest and lemon juice and continue mixing until combined.
+Add the vanilla extract, zest and lemon juice and continue mixing until combined.1.5 teaspoon Vanilla Extract, 3 Tbs Lemon Juice, 3 Lemons

 - Pipe the buttercream in between two shortbread cookies and place in the fridge in an airtight container….then enjoy!